Meet Sheila from Bali Interiors living in Echo Beach, Canggu

 I first interviewed Sheila and her family back in 2016 when they were living in Bali for over a year and the kids were only 4 and 15 months old!

 Fast-forward to 2020 and now they have been living in Bali for over four years, the kids are at school and her growing business Bali Interiors is going gangbusters!
-Like over 50,000 followers on Instagram!
+Like nearly 60,000 followers on Instagram!
 Bali Interiors is a blog dedicated to photographing and curating the best interior design and architecture Bali has to offer.

 This year will also be known when the world had to live through a frightening pandemic called the Coronova virus or COVID19.
 This interview took place at the end of May so who knows how this pandemic will all play out?